History of Yemen: Ancient history

 Esimiphaios was a local Christian lord, mentioned in an inscription celebrating the burning of an ancient Sabaean palace in Marib to build a church on its ruins.
 Three new churches were built in Najran alone.
 Many tribes did not recognize Esimiphaios's authority.
 Esimiphaios was displaced in 531 by a warrior named Abraha, who refused to leave Yemen and declared himself an independent king of Himyar.
 Emperor Justinian I sent an embassy to Yemen.
 He wanted the officially Christian Himyarites to use their influence on the tribes in inner Arabia to launch military operations against Persia.
 Justinian I bestowed the dignity of king upon the Arab sheikhs of Kinda and Ghassan in central and north Arabia.
 From early on, Roman and Byzantine policy was to develop close links with the powers of the coast of the Red Sea.
 They were successful in converting Aksum and influencing their culture.
 The results with regard to Yemen were rather disappointing.

 A Kindite prince called Yazid bin Kabshat rebelled against Abraha and his Arab Christian allies.
 A truce was reached once The Great Dam of Marib had suffered a breach.
 Abraha died around 555-565 AD; no reliable sources regarding his death are available.
 The Sasanid empire annexed Aden around 570.
-Under their rule, most of Yemen enjoyed great autonomy except for Aden and Sana'a.
+Under their rule, most of Yemen enjoyed great autonomy except for Aden and Sanaa.
 This era marked the collapse of ancient South Arabian civilization, since the greater part of the country was under several independent clans until the arrival of Islam in 630.